hayyimlab/hayyimlab.github.io/README.md

 Security consulting removes potential threats and protects data.

-We mainly conduct research on vulnerabilities in our customers' software and services.
+We mainly conduct research on vulnerabilities in our customer's software and services.

 Research suggests countermeasures to prevent and prevent security threats and accidents.